Schedules of Cost of Goods Manufactured

-These lectures covers the schedule of cost of goods manufactured and schedule of cost of Goods Sold including work in process inventory and finished goods can be found in my cost accounting course or managerial accounting course as well as CPA
+My video lectures about the schedule of cost of goods manufactured and schedule of cost of Goods Sold including work in process inventory and finished goods can be found in my cost accounting course or managerial accounting course as well as CPA

 Cost of goods manufactured is the cost of goods finished and transferred out of the Work-in- Process Inventory account this period.